Swim Meet Job List

 All swim team families are required to work three to four home or away meets.
 Running a swim meet requires a large number of trained and untrained volunteers, and Sabino Vista Hills is known for very well organized and run swim meets!
 That reputation is only possible when our awesome families jump in and help out.

 These positions are filled by parents at home (and some away) meets.
 A successful swim meet requires 50+ volunteers!
 Training is provided, and you'll have an opportunity to list your preferred job choices at the beginning of the season.
-Positions are assigned by the team for the whole season, and parents must work their assigned job or "hire a teen" to cover their position.
+Positions are assigned by the team for the whole season, and parents must work their assigned job, arrange to switch jobs with another family, or "hire a teen" to cover their position.
+If you are switching or hiring a teen, please notify the Meet Directors of the change as soon as possible.
 Parents who have special circumstances (night shifts, etc.) should contact the primary Meet Director during registration to work out a compromise.

 Except for Ice, Green Salad, and Pasta Salad, all supplies (pencils, stopwatches, computer, etc) are provided by the team.
 Please bring a water bottle - cold water will be provided for volunteers.